mmcgrana/gobyexample/CONTRIBUTING.md

 Thanks for your interest in contributing to Go by Example!

-* If you see a typo or would like to suggest another small change, editing the .go or .sh source file should be sufficient for the PR.
-I can rebuild the HTML when I review the change.
+* When sending a PR that affects the displayed contents of the site, run `tools/build` locally and include the generated HTML in the PR.
+If you only want to submit a simple typo suggestion (for example, through the Github website), feel free to send a PR anyway - we'll regenerate the HTML and merge with your commit.

 * We're open to adding more examples to the site.
 They should be on things used by many programmers and only require the standard library.
 If you're